• Skip to main content

 This makes celebrities very powerful in today’s society.

-Today’s smart businesses are connecting with celebrities, tapping into the power of association between the celebrity and their business.
+Today’s smart businesses connect with celebrities, tapping into the power of association between the celebrity and their business.

-Due to this celebrity obsession, people are already thinking about celebrities!
+Due to this obsession with celebrities, people are already thinking about celebrities!

-That means associating to a celebrity allows you to use Robert Collier’s copywriting secret of “entering the conversation already occurring in your prospects or customers’ minds.”
+That means associating with a celebrity allows you to use Robert Collier’s copywriting secret of “entering the conversation already occurring in your prospects or customers’ minds.”

 This helps you grab attention over the ever-growing competing ads in the market.